What Is An SBA Loan And How To Get One

 The SmartBiz team has created an infographic about the SBA recently published in Inc. Check it out here: 9 Surprising Reasons You Should Love the SBA–Even If You Don’t Need a Loan

 The requirements of eligibility for SBA loans are based on specific aspects of the business and its principals and vary from lender to lender.
-Key factors outlined by the SBA include what the business does to receive its income, the character of its ownership and where the business operates.
+Key factors outlined by the SBA include what the business does to receive its income, the business owners’ credit score, the character of its ownership and where the business operates.

-If you are awarded a 7(a) loan, you can use the loan proceeds to help finance a large variety of business purposes including:
+If you are awarded an SBA 7(a) loan, you can use the loan proceeds to help finance a large variety of business purposes including: